Nyhavn 51: Peter Marcussen

 The property was again listed as No. 26 in the new cadastre of 1806.
 It was still owned by Peter Marcussen at that time.

 Grønbech family

 No. 26 was home to four households at the 1834 census.
-Jørgen Grønbech, a ship captain, resided on the ground floor with his wife Karen Marie Holm, their three children (aged one to seven) and a maid.
+Jørgen Johan Grønbech (1799-1847), a ship captain from Bornholm who worked for Peter F. Heering, resided on the ground floor with his wife Karen Marie (née Holm, married Samuelsen), their one-year-old daughter, two children from the wife's first marriage (aged six and seven) and a maid.
 Christoffer Hvid (1803-1872), an actor at the Royal Danish Theatre, resided on the first floor with his mother Annette Chirstine Hvid and a maid.
-Karen Steensen, the 76-year-old widow of ship captain C.G.jørgensen, resided on the second floor with two unmarried daughters (both occupied with needlework) and two lodgers (a bookkeeper and a ship captain).
-Lars Andersen, a workman, resided in the basement with his wife Chrestiane Poulsen, their two children /aged seven and eight) and a maid.
+Karen Steensen, the 76-year-old widow of ship captain C.G.
+Jørgensen, resided on the second floor with two unmarried daughters (both occupied with needlework) and two lodgers (a bookkeeper and a ship captain).
+Lars Andersen, a workman, resided in the basement with his wife Chrestiane Poulsen, their two children (aged seven and eight) and a maid.